 Care of Adire: Adire garments should be carefully handwashed or dry-cleaned to preserve its colours.
 We would recommend that you spot-clean or dryclean your Adire products from Urbanknit.

-Ankara is a wax-resist cotton textile which has origins in Indonesia, the Netherlands and England.
+Ankara is a printed cotton textile which has origins in Indonesia, the Netherlands and England.
 The bright colours and bold patterns have been wholeheartedly adopted by West Africans and is worn for both formal and casual occasions.

 The fabric often comes in lengths of 12 yards which in themselves are like large pieces of art.
 This makes each accessory a small portion of a larger picture.
 You get tiny piece of the puzzle!